NMReDATAInitiative/NMReDATAInitiative.github.io/NMReDATA_tag_format_2.0.md

 ---------------------------

-In version \<2.0, we do not specify if the structure in the .sdf file is “flat”, or a true “3D structure”.
+In version \<2.0, we do not specify if the structure in the .sdf file is "flat", or a true "3D structure".
 Version 2.0 clarifies this.

-The proposition is that sdf files could have two structures (.sdf files allows for any number of structure - we don’t violate any rule here).
+The proposition is that sdf files could have two structures (.sdf files allows for any number of structure - we don't violate any rule here).
-When there is only one structure, it should be “flat” (z coordinate set to zero) with all known stereo information encoded properly in it.
-When there are two structures, the two should have the same numbering of the atoms, but one is for “flat” display, and one the 3D structure for distances measurement, measure of angles, dihedral angled, etc.
+When there is only one structure, it should be "flat" (z coordinate set to zero) with all known stereo information encoded properly in it.
+When there are two structures, the two should have the same numbering of the atoms, but one is for "flat" display, and one the 3D structure for distances measurement, measure of angles, dihedral angled, etc.

 The SDF file format allows to include multiple structures/model/frames